GOSH Charity National Research Project Grants

 Eligibility criteria

-As a way of increasing and retaining capacity in this critical research area, we are particularly interested in supporting projects from promising group leaders at an early career stage.
-To this end, whilst we welcome applications from independent researchers at any level of seniority, if a funding decision is required between applications of equivalent quality, those from group leaders at an early career stage will be prioritised.
-Awards may not be used to support the salaries of the Principal Investigator/team leader.
-Please refer to our list of frequently asked questions for further details, or contact the GOSH Charity Grants team should you have any further questions.
+As a way of increasing and maintaining capacity in this critical research area, we are particularly interested in supporting projects from promising applicants at an early career stage.
+To this end, whilst we are committed to supporting high-quality research regardless of career stage, if a funding decision is required between applications of equivalent quality that are deemed equally competitive, those from early career researchers (ECRs) will be prioritised.

 GOSH Charity has made £2.5 million available for this funding call.